jamescarson3/ctls2017/docs/intro_to_linux_04.md

 $ less websters.txt
 ```

 Scrolling through the data is the same, but now we can also search the data.
-Press the '/' forward slash key, and type a word that you would like to search for.
+Press the `/` forward slash key, and type a word that you would like to search for.
 The screen will jump down to the first match of that word.
-The 'n' key will cycle through other matches, if they exist.
+The `n` key will cycle through other matches, if they exist.

 Finally, you can view just the beginning or the end of a file with the `head` and `tail` commands.
 For example: